Cognitive flexibility is essential for succeeding in today’s fast-paced and ever-changing work environment.

 The concept of cognitive flexibility originated in psychology and neuroscience research.

-It is considered a key component of executive functioning – the set of mental processes that enable strategic planning, focused attention, flexible thinking, and self-control.
+It is considered a key component of executive functioning – mental processes that enable strategic planning, focused attention, flexible thinking, and self-control.

-Studies show that cognitive flexibility relies on activity in the prefrontal cortex of the brain.
+Studies show that cognitive flexibility relies on activity in the brain’s prefrontal cortex.
 It can be strengthened through practicing skills like task switching, divided attention, and processing ambiguous information.
-We hear this from customers that regularly use our corporate, employee, and leadership courses.
+We hear this from customers who regularly use our corporate, employee, and leadership courses.

 Age and neurological conditions may diminish cognitive flexibility.